Subnite/Neovim-Config/README.md

 # Neovim-Config
-configuration for nvim
+Configuration for nvim
 ## Installation
-all you need to pre-install is nvim packer.
+All you need to pre-install is nvim packer.
 Then just put these files in the nvim config folder

+Treesitter works with LLVM and MinGW.
+I HAD to install it with Chocolatey for it to work.